o-flores/o-flores/README.md

 - 🌱 I’m currently learning **React, TypeScript, Apollo, Graphql**

-- 💼 Studying to evolve as a FullStack Web developer;
+- 💼 Studying to evolve as a Frontend Web developer;

 - 📫 How to reach me **orlando_flores@id.uff.br**